top of page

-Mircea Eliade (March 13, 1907 – April 22, 1986) was a Romanian historian of religion, philosopher, and professor at the University of Chicago.
-Although Mircea Eliade did not systematically study out-of-body experiences, he was a leading expert on religious knowledge, establishing the theory that through religion and shamanism, it was possible to experience the mythical—either through rituals or experientially.
-To that extent, he reported many shamanic out-of-body journeys.
+Mircea Eliade (March 13, 1907 - April 22, 1986) was a Romanian historian of religions, philosopher and professor at the University of Chicago.
+Although Mircea Eliade did not systematically study out-of-body experiences, he was one of the leading experts on religious knowledge, establishing the theory that through religion and shamanism it was possible to experience the mythical, either through ritual or experimentally.
+To this end, he reported numerous out-of-body shamanic journeys.

-If as anthropologist Erika Bourguignon put it, trance states with dissociative features are perceived in most traditional societies, and indeed, as Eliade points out, if some shamanic ceremonies resemble epileptic states, some ending up in a cataleptic trance, as reported in out-of-body experiences, certainly the shaman journeys often differ from spontaneous or self-induced out-of-body experiences by the fact that the latter are typically non-symbolic (see "Out-of-body Experiences: an experiential anthology" for a complete analysis).
+If, as the anthropologist Erika Bourguignon says, trance states with dissociative characteristics are perceived in most traditional societies and if, as Eliade points out, some shamanic ceremonies resemble epileptic states, some culminating in a cataleptic trance, as reported in out-of-body experiences, it is certain that shamanic journeys often differ from spontaneous or self-induced out-of-body experiences in that the latter are typically non-symbolic (see "Out-of-body Experiences: An Experiential Anthology" for a full analysis).

-In essence, symbolic themes affiliated with the shaman's beliefs permeate their journeys: ladies of water, boats of the dead, lords of the underworld, and characteristic demons representing symbols of their fate in the underworld populate their journeys.
-Moreover, although shamans often see their ecstatic journey as being "carried out of oneself" or "exteriorizing" their souls to journey beyond – much like it is reported in out-of-body experience – their perceptual representations are, in substance, much more exemplifying to lucid dreaming experiences and low experiential awareness out-of-body (out-of-body experiences tainted with hallucinatory dream-like content).
-Despite such differences, Eliade's shamanic experiences revealed how many cultures commonly experienced out-of-body experiences.
+In essence, symbolic themes related to shamans' beliefs permeate their journeys: water ladies, boats of the dead, underworld lords, and characteristic demons representing symbols of their underworld fate populate their journeys.
+Furthermore, although shamans often view their ecstatic journeys as a "transport out of self" or an "externalization" of their souls for an afterlife journey - similar to what is reported in out-of-body experience - their perceptual representations are, in essence, much more representative of lucid dreaming experiences and low experiential consciousness out-of-body experiences (out-of-body experiences tinged with dream-like hallucinatory content).
+Despite these differences, Eliade's shamanic experiences revealed that out-of-body experiences were common in many cultures.

-There is no doubt that any serious scientific research on the out-of-body experiences would equally need to examine the historical accounts reported in so many shamanic traditions specific to the journeying of the soul to verify if, indeed, their phenomenology foundation is the same as contemporary out-of-body experiences beyond the scope of the beliefs associated with shamanic traditions—further looking into their different neurophysiological correlates.
+There is no doubt that any serious scientific investigation of out-of-body experiences would also need to examine the historical accounts reported in many shamanic traditions specific to soul travel in order to ascertain whether, indeed, their phenomenological basis is the same as contemporary out-of-body experiences beyond the scope of beliefs associated with shamanic traditions - furthermore, examining their different neurophysiological correlates.

 MSc.
 Neuroscience,